-Ekaterina Pomazunova Develops Entrepreneurial Goals through WSU/César Ritz Colleges Degree
+Ekaterina Pomazunova Develops Entrepreneurial Goals through Joint Degree

 By Sue McMurray

-Ekaterina Pomazunova, a recent WSU/César Ritz Colleges Switzerland graduate, began learning the art of hospitality as a young child.
-She’s part of a large family, and her parents commonly held feasts on holidays and special events at their home in Saratov, a provincial city in the southeast European part of Russia.
+Ekaterina Pomazunova began learning the art of hospitality as a child.
+Her parents commonly held feasts on holidays and special events at their home in Saratov, a provincial city in the southeast European part of Russia.

-During her childhood, when her family traveled across Europe, Pomazunova would admire the huge, shining chandeliers and bright paintings on the walls of hotels they visited.
+During her childhood, when her family traveled across Europe, Pomazunova admired the decor of the hotels they visited.
 She remembers talking and playing with hotel staff who treated her with sweets.

 “Growing up, I realized the atmosphere is created not only by the building but also by the hotel staff,” she says.
 “As an adult, I didn’t hesitate to choose to study this particular industry.”